Discord-InterChat/InterChat/README.md

 ### Creating new commands

 To create a new command, create a new file in the `src/commands` directory with the name of the command.
-The file must export a **default** class that extends the `BaseCommand` class from `src/commands/BaseCommand.ts` file.
-The class methods/properties:
+The file should export a **default** class that extends the `BaseCommand` class found in the `src/commands/BaseCommand.ts` file.
+This class is expected to include the following methods and properties:

-1. `data` must contain the slash command builder/raw command json
+1. A `data` property, which should store the slash command builder or raw command JSON.
-2. An `execute` method to handle the command.
+2. An `execute` method responsible for handling incoming commands.

-There are other optional methods available to use as well.
+Additionally, there are various optional methods and properties at your disposal for further customization.
+Have a look at `src/commands/BaseCommand.ts` for more information.

 #### Subcommands